This week on the Truth for Teachers podcast: How to become an organized teacher with Organize 365’s Lisa Woodruff.

 I’m speaking today with Lisa Woodruff.
 She is a former classroom teacher who now owns her own business and teaches organizational skills for a living.
 I am a subscriber to her Organize 365 podcast, which I highly recommend if you enjoy learning about the mindset of organization, as well as practical tips.
 Most are focused on the home but she does also have episodes on classroom organization.

-Also, if you struggle with keeping your classroom papers organized, she has a Teacher Workbox which is a system she created to help you find a manageable way to handle all the papers that come across your desk.
+Also, if you struggle with keeping your classroom papers organized, she has a Education Friday Workbox which is a system she created to help you find a manageable way to handle all the papers that come across your desk.
 It’s a physical box that is mailed to your house with folders inside and comes with training videos and a course … it’s a pretty cool system.
 (That link is my affiliate link, and I earn a portion of the sales on the Teacher Workbox at no additional cost to you.)

 Use the player below to listen to the interview: